Santa Anita Park: History

 The 1958 Santa Anita Derby was attended by 61,123 people, making the attendance that day a record crowd.
 They had come to watch Silky Sullivan come from 28 lengths off the pace and win—going away.

 The 1960s brought about a major renovation of Santa Anita Park, including a much-expanded grandstand as well as major seating additions.
 In 1968, Del Mar Racetrack relinquished its dates for a fall meeting.
 A group of horsemen including Clement Hirsch intervened and established the not-for-profit Oak Tree Racing Association.
 Oak Tree had no facilities of its own and rented Santa Anita Park for its first autumn meeting in 1969.
 The Oak Tree Association became the operator of the autumn meet at Santa Anita Park.
 This meet usually ran from the end of September until early November.
 Many key stakes races were held during the Oak Tree Meeting, including many preps to the Breeders' Cup races.
 The Oak Tree meet relocated to Hollywood Park for 2010 but the California Horse Racing Board awarded the fall dates to Santa Anita in its own right in 2011.
 This prompted a renaming of many stakes races held at the fall meeting that were formerly associated with Oak Tree.
 For example, the Norfolk, Goodwood, Yellow Ribbon, Lady's Secret, and Oak Leaf, were renamed at the FrontRunner, Awesome Again, Rodeo Drive, Zenyatta and Chandelier respectively.

 Prosperity continued at Santa Anita throughout the 1970s and the 1980s.
-In 1984, Santa Anita was the site of equestrian events at the 1984 Olympics.
-The following year, the track set an attendance record of 85,527 people on Santa Anita Handicap Day.
-However, recognizing the potential revenue boon to the State of California, the California Legislature expanded off track betting, bring operating betting parlors within closer driving distance of the race-day tracks.
+In 1984, Santa Anita hosted the equestrian events at the 1984 Olympics, and in 1985, the track set an attendance record of 85,527 people on Santa Anita Handicap Day.
+Recognizing the potential revenue boon to the State of California, the California Legislature expanded off track betting, bring operating betting parlors within closer driving distance of the race-day tracks.
 While the Santa Anita meeting could still draw large crowds, attendance had decreased by a third.
 Only 56,810 people were at the park for Santa Anita Derby Day 2007 to witness a Grade I event.

 In 1997, Santa Anita Park was acquired by Meditrust when it purchased the Santa Anita Companies for its unique real estate investment trust paired share corporate structure.
 Following the elimination of the special tax treatment accorded Pair Share REITs, Meditrust sold the track to Magna Entertainment Corp.
 In 2006, Gulfstream Park and Santa Anita cohosted the Sunshine Millions, a day of competition with $3.6 million in stakes races between horses bred in the State of Florida and those bred in the State of California.